-The Agency will select the method of sale, which best fits the type of bonds being sold, market conditions, and the desire to structure bond maturities to enhance the overall performance of the entire debt portfolio.
+The Agency will select the method of sale that best fits the type of bonds being sold, market conditions, and the desire to structure bond maturities to enhance the overall performance of the entire debt portfolio.
 Three general methods exist for the sale of municipal bonds:

 - I. Competitive sale.
 Bonds will be marketed to a wide audience of investment banking (underwriting) firms.
-The underwriter is selected based on its best bid for its securities.
-The Agency will award the sale of the competitively sold bonds on a true interest cost (TIC) basis.
-Pursuant to this policy, the GM and/or CFO/AGM is hereby authorized to sign the bid form on behalf of the Agency fixing the interest rates on bonds sold on a competitive basis. - II.
-Negotiated sale.
-The CFO/AGM selects the underwriter, or team of underwriters, of its securities in advance of the bond sale.
-The CFO/AGM works with the underwriter to bring the issue to market and negotiates all rates and terms of the sale.
-In advance of the sale, the GM and/or CFO/AGM will determine compensation for and liability of each underwriter employed and the designation rules and priority of orders under which the sale itself will be conducted.
-Pursuant to this policy, the GM and/or CFO/AGM is hereby authorized to sign the bond purchase agreement on behalf of the Agency fixing the interest rates on bonds sold on a negotiated basis. - III.
+The underwriter is selected based on the best bid for the Agency's securities, (highest price/lowest yield) The Agency will award the sale of the competitively sold bonds on a true interest cost (TIC) basis.
+Pursuant to this policy, the GM and/or EXECUTIVE MANAGER OF FINANCE AND ADMINISTRATION/AGM is hereby authorized to sign the bid form on behalf of the Agency fixing the interest rates on bonds sold on a competitive basis. - II.
+Negotiated The EXECUTIVE MANAGER OF FINANCE AND sale.
+ADMINISTRATION/AGM selects the underwriter, or team of underwriters, of its securities in advance of the bond sale.
+The EXECUTIVE MANAGER OF FINANCE AND ADMINISTRATION/AGM works with the underwriter to bring the issue to market and negotiates all rates and terms of the sale.
+In advance of the sale, the GM and/or EXECUTIVE MANAGER OF FINANCE AND ADMINISTRATION/AGM will determine compensation for and liability of each underwriter employed and the designation rules and priority of orders under which the sale will be conducted.
+Pursuant to this policy, and/or EXECUTIVE the GM MANAGER FINANCE AND OF

+ADMINISTRATION/AGM is hereby authorized to sign the bond purchase agreement on behalf of the Agency fixing the interest rates on bonds sold on a negotiated basis.

+III.
 Private placement.
-The Agency may elect to issue debt on a private placement bases.
+The Agency may elect to issue debt on a private placement basis.
 Such method shall be considered if it is demonstrated to result in cost savings or provide other advantages relative to other methods of debt issuance, or of it is determined that access to the public market is unavailable and timing considerations require that a financing be completed.